 Medical Infrared Thermometers

-That being said, when using an infrared thermometer to measure skin temperature with the intent to determine body temperature one should use an infrared thermometer designed and approved for medical use.
-These body temperature infrared thermometers have a limited temperature range that only covers a few degrees above and below the normal body temperature (e.g. 32..43°C/90..110°F), and because of that they can achieve higher accuracy in that limited range (e.g. +/- 0.3°C).
+That being said, when using an infrared thermometer to measure skin temperature with the intent to determine body temperature one should use an infrared thermometer designed and approved for medical use, such as the ennooLogic eT210B.
+These body temperature infrared thermometers have a limited temperature range when in body temperature reading mode which only covers a few degrees above and below the normal body temperature (e.g. 32..43°C/90..110°F).
+This allows them to achieve a higher accuracy within that limited range. (e.g. +/- 0.3°C).

 Other Infrared Thermometers